guotong1988/guotong1988.github.io/research/_posts/2023-04-01-auto-self-correct-chatgpt.md

 Large language models (LLM) like ChatGPT and GPT-4 [1] are extremely powerful in multi-task NLP learning.
 LLM also improves the development of continuous learning, which means LLM can learn new data without forgeting the old data.
-Auto-GPT proposes the goal that attempts to make GPT-4 fully autonomous.
 The problem now is that ChatGPT contains some knowledge that is not aligned to human requirements.
 Our work contains these contributions: